MoonPoet/xaprb-src/content/blog/types-and-purposes-of-core-values.md

 >
 > **ENSURE CUSTOMER SUCCESS**
 >
 > Where industry has traditionally focused on customer satisfaction, Coupa focuses on customer success.
 To us, customer success is more than just an aspirational job title or a new spin on the customer service function.
-It’s an evolution of customer service, requiring new skill sets and mindsets to staff our customer success organization
+It's an evolution of customer service, requiring new skill sets and mindsets to staff our customer success organization
 >
 > What Does This Mean For You?
 >
 > The customer success model aligns the interests of Coupa with the interests of the customer in a quantifiable way.
-We are much more proactively involved in a customer’s success over customer service, which has historically functioned more as an ad-hoc troubleshooting service driven by upsell opportunities.
-You won’t find that here at Coupa.
+We are much more proactively involved in a customer's success over customer service, which has historically functioned more as an ad-hoc troubleshooting service driven by upsell opportunities.
+You won't find that here at Coupa.
 We are in it to win it with you.
 >
 > **FOCUS ON RESULTS**
 >